 • ShieldPlatinum: The highest plan offers ShieldGold coverage and adds additional benefits, such as roof-leak repairs and HVAC tune-ups.

-AHS charges slightly higher for its plans compared to other providers.
-Using AHS’s quote tool allowed us to choose a service call fee of $100 or $125.
-AHS states that a higher service call fee will result in a lower monthly premium and vice versa.
+AHS charges slightly higher for its plans compared to other providers including LHG and Select Home Warranty.
+AHS’s online quote tool lets us toggle between service call fees of $100 or $125.
+We noticed that when we chose the higher service call fee, our monthly payment lowered and vice versa.
+Unlike LHG, AHS only offers monthly pricing for its plans.

 Plan